 Krause H (87.2 km)

-This 156-acre site, located about 12 km southwest of Bittern Lake, features upland, riparian, and wetland habitats.
-The area is primarily open space with some poplar and aspen groves.
-While many of the wetlands are dry, one on the south side remains wet.
-The site is home to birds such as the Rose-breasted Grosbeak, American Robin, Red-tailed Hawk, Clay-colored Sparrow, and Song Sparrow.
-Wildlife including mule deer, moose, coyotes, and foxes also frequent the area.
-Plant species here include balsam poplar, trembling aspen, cattails, caragana, and buck brush.
-The site is easily accessible south of the Eikerman conservation area, with parking available along the ditch or in an approach.
+This 156-acre site, located about 12 km southwest of Bittern Lake, has largely been converted to grassland and open farmland, with remaining upland, riparian, and wetland habitats.
+The area is primarily open, with some poplar and aspen groves.
+While many wetlands are dry, one on the south side remains wet.
+The site supports bird species such as the American Robin, Red-tailed Hawk, Clay-colored Sparrow, and Song Sparrow, along with wildlife including coyotes and foxes.
+Vegetation includes balsam poplar, trembling aspen, cattails, and buckbrush.
+The site is easily accessible south of the Eikerman Conservation Area, with parking available along the ditch or in an approach.

 Partners: DUC